semlanghi/INCA/README.md

 ####  Application is available on address: http://localhost:8080

 ## Tools
-Application is developed using springBoot in java, HTML, CSS and JavaScript.
+Application is developed using springBoot in java (version 14.0.1), HTML, CSS and JavaScript.
 As mentioned above, it managed using maven.